matplotlib/matplotlib/doc/api/colors_api.rst

 orthogonal parts :

 1. the parameterized path through color space
-2. the mapping between the users data to distance along the curve.
+2. the mapping between the user's data to distance along the curve.

 The first step is expressed in Matplotlib via the `.Colormap` family of classes and the second step is expressed through the `.Normalize` family of classes.
-This allows us to fully independently pick what colors to use (by selecting the colormap), what data range to show (via the ``vmin`` and ``vmax`` attributes on `.Normalize` or the `.cm.ScalarMappable.set_clim` method), and the functional transform (ex linear vs log) from data space to distance along the curve space.
+This allows us to fully independently pick what colors to use (by selecting the colormap), what data range to show (via the ``vmin`` and ``vmax`` attributes on `.Normalize`, or via the `.cm.ScalarMappable.set_clim` method), and the functional transform (e.g., linear vs log) from data space to distance along the curve space.

-In addition to the colors in the map `.Colormap` objects carry three additional colors
+In addition to the colors in the map, `.Colormap` objects carry three additional colors:

 - over (`.Colormap.set_over` / `.Colormap.get_over`)
 - under (`.Colormap.set_under` / `.Colormap.get_under`)